ivoyager/ivoyager-changelogs/README.md

    * Alt + any mouse button drag: roll
    * Cntr + any mouse button OR right button drag: "hybrid" of above two (pitch, yaw if mouse near screen center; roll if near screen edge).
 * Added smoothing for camera motions and rotations.
 * Added "Universe" as the top Spatial and main scene root.
 We previously did a scene change after solar system build and when exiting, but now it just stays Universe at all times.
+* Added new factory classes (all in ivoyager/program_refs/): EnvironmentBuilder, HUDsBuilder, ModelBuilder, LightBuilder.
 ### Changes
 * Total makeover for Planetarium GUI.
 * Recolored the fallback globe model for non-imaged bodies; now grey with whitish lat/long grid.